fossunited/fossunited/docs/docs/club.md

 **Reimbursement Form:** [https://account.fossunited.org/expense-reimbursement/new](https://account.fossunited.org/expense-reimbursement/new)

 **Common rejection reasons** - Reimbursements are rejected, or when:
 Documentation is inadequate, unclear, receipts, missing receipts, or incomplete information.
-Numbers don't match stated event details (e.g., attendee count versus purchase quantities).
+Numbers don't match stated event details (e.g., attendee count compared to purchase quantities).
 Significant expenses were made without advance communication.
 Insufficient proof that the event occurred (photos, attendee lists).
 Spending significantly exceeds necessary amounts or appears unrelated to the event.

 ## 4 Help, Resources, and Contacts
 ### i.
 Code of Conduct
 All FOSS Clubs follow the FOSS United Code of Conduct with these principles: [https://fossunited.org/code-of-conduct](https://fossunited.org/code-of-conduct)
 Zero tolerance for harassment, discrimination, or hate speech.
 All participants should feel welcome regardless of background, experience level, or identity.
 Questions at any level should be met with patience and support rather than condescension.
 Credit should be shared, and cooperative work encouraged, reflecting FOSS values.
 Knowledge should be shared freely, with a focus on helping others learn rather than just providing answers.
 Code of Conduct violations are taken seriously with clear reporting and handling processes to maintain safe, inclusive communities.
 The Club that violates the CoC will face strict consequences, including a permanent ban.
 Such clubs will no longer be considered part of the program and will not be allowed to reapply in the future